-6

-Ordinary Council Meeting 20 June 2011 RV Friendly Shire

-MOTHON

-That Council endorse the establishment of a Community Stakeholder Steering Committee to explore the adoptic set a timeframe of 12 months for the Committee to develop a RV Friendly implementation Framework and Plan That Council endorse the establishment of a Community Stakeholder Steering Committee to explore the adoption of a RV friendly position and set a timeframe of 12 months for the Committee to develop a RV Friendly implementation Framework and Plan
+(CARRIED) (CARRIED) That Council endorse the establishment of a Community Stakeholder Steering Committee to explore the adoption of a RV friendly position and set a timeframe of 12 months for the Committee to develop a RV Friendly implementation Framework and Plan The plan for the establishment of an RV working group will be incorporated into the Tourism Strategy that is to be developed in the coming six ACTIVITY Report for Terms of Reference Working Group went to Council Briefing 4 February 2013.
+In the process of establishing the working group, using the agreed Terms of Reference. ransfer Station operating hours RV Friendly Shire That a review of Transfer Station operating hours be undertaken and presented to Council ACTIVITY A report to Council will be presented after the 2012/2013 Financial year yearly review Ordinary Council Meeting 10 December 2012 Ordinary Council Meeting 20 June 201 MOTOM months

-(CARRIED)

-АСПИТУ

-Report for Terms of Reference Working Group went to Council Briefing 4 February 2013.
-In the process of establishing the working group, using the agreed Terms of Reference.
-4 February 2013.
-In the process of establishing the working group,

-The plan for the establishment of an RV working group will be incorpor The plan for the establishment of an RV working group will be incorporated into the Tourism Strategy that is to be developed in the coming six

-months.

-Meeting Subject

-Ordinary Council Meeting 10 December 2012 Transfer Station operating hours

-MOLLOM

-That a review of Transfer Station operating hours be undertaken and presented to Council. esented to Council.

-(CARRIED)

-ACTIVITY

-A report to Council will be presented after the 2012/2013 Financial year yearly review. · yearly review.